-Trade mark rights in the US are based on use of a mark (be it text, designs/logo, slogans, or a combination thereof) in US commerce for specific goods/services.
+Trade mark rights in the US are based on the use of a mark (be it text, designs/logo, slogans, or a combination thereof) in US commerce for specific goods/services.
 Registration is therefore not necessary to protect and enforce trade mark rights, although registration provides certain meaningful benefits (discussed below) and enhanced litigation remedies.
-Unregistered but otherwise protectable marks (ie, common law use) may be enforced against junior users of the same or confusingly similar marks for the same or closely related goods/services.
+Unregistered but otherwise protectable marks (ie, common law use) may be enforced against junior users of the same or confusingly similar marks for the same or closely related goods/services; however, a junior user who registers its mark first may, over time, establish priority in geographic regions in which the senior use had not been operating at the time of such junior user's registration.